 Industrial Hemp Hemp and Cannabis are two strains that come from the same species (Cannabis Sativa).
 Hemp is the strain that contains less than 0.3% THC (the psychoactive compound found in Cannabis).

-Hemp Extract This is oil extracted from hemp’s aerial plant parts (leaves and mostly flowers/buds), containing a natural blend of phytocannabinoids.
+Hemp Extract This is an oil extracted from hemp’s aerial plant parts (leaves and mostly flowers/buds), containing a natural blend of phytocannabinoids.

 Hemp Oil This is used interchangeably with hemp extract but be cautious: some companies use this term when they really mean hemp seed oil.

 Hemp Seed Oil This is an oil extracted from hemp seeds (nutritious but contains almost no phytocannabinoids).
 It does contain omega-3 and omega-6 along with other nutrients that are excellent for skincare and overall health.

 Phytocannabinoids These are natural chemical compounds found in hemp extract that have been studied for various potential effects.
 Hemp oil extract contains many phytocannabinoids including cannabidiol (CBD).